cdl-geneseo/geneseo-dictionary/C/Campus-Cash.md

 # Campus Cash

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Campus Cash

 Created by  Unknown User (ms61) on May 08, 2015

 Meal plan money that can be used off-campus in restaurants like Mia’s and Pizza Paul’s.
 Voluntary meal plan for off-campus students.